zhmu/dos-utils/doscript/README.md

 # Building

-Simply run ``build.sh`` - you need to have [OpenWatcom](https://github.com/open-watcom/open-watcom-v2) (I used the [September 2023 snapshop of version 2.0](https://github.com/open-watcom/open-watcom-v2/releases/tag/2023-09-01-Build)) and mtools installed.
+Simply run ``build.sh`` - you need to have [OpenWatcom](https://github.com/open-watcom/open-watcom-v2) (I used the [September 2023 snapshop of version 2.0](https://github.com/open-watcom/open-watcom-v2/releases/tag/2023-09-01-Build)) installed.
+The resulting binary will be available in ``build/doscript.exe``.

-The output is a 1.44MB floppy disk image, ``floppy.img``, which contains a ``d.exe`` which is the DOScript utility.

 ## Usage